There are a lot of moving parts to a Google Ads Campaign.

 Recommendations are also a way to alert advertisers to new features or existing ones they weren’t aware of.

 By constantly making adjustments an advertiser will improve their results.
 Which Google then hopes will mean they’ll increase their spend.

-It used to be just a handful of suggestions, but today there are several recommendations that can appear.
+It used to be just a handful of suggestions, but today there are dozens of recommendations that can appear.

 The problem with recommendations is that not all of them will benefit your specific campaign no matter what Google tells you.
 And could, in fact, create wasted spend.

 Some recommendations actually contradict one another, creating more confusion.